Why Arizona Limits Each Custodianship to One Minor

 Practical Considerations for Families

-Even though you can only have one custodian per minor, you can make multiple transfers into the same custodianship.
-A grandparent could transfer securities, cash, and real estate to the same custodian for the same grandchild, and all of those assets would be managed together as one custodianship.
-This consolidation makes it easier for the custodian to track investments, file tax returns, and manage distributions.
+Even though only one custodian can serve per minor, multiple transfers can go into the same custodianship.
+A grandparent could transfer securities, cash, and real estate to the same custodian for the same grandchild.
+All of those assets would be managed together as one custodianship.
+This makes it easier for the custodian to track investments and file tax returns.

-If a family wants different people to manage different assets for the same child, they would need to use a different structure, such as a trust with co-trustees.
-The UTMA is designed for simplicity, and this single-custodian rule is a core part of that design.
+If a family wants different people to manage different assets for the same child, they would need a different structure.
+A formal trust with co-trustees is one option.
+The Minors Act (UTMA) is designed for simplicity.
+This single-custodian rule is a core part of that design.